ianshan0915/react-map-gl/docs/components/interactive-map.md

 If the map is intended to be interactive, the app uses this prop to listen to map updates and update the props accordingly.

 Note:
-* The `onViewStateChange` is a newer version of the `onViewportChange` callback.
+* `onViewStateChange` is a newer version of the `onViewportChange` callback.
 Both are supported and provide equivalent functionality.
-The main difference is that `onViewStateChange` is aligned with deck.gl API conventions.

 ##### `onViewportChange` {Function}